PACE-challenge/pacechallenge.org/2024/index.md

 style="color:#db8a00">30 minutes</em> and a memory limit of <em style="color:#db8a00">8 GB</em>.

-Instances in this track have solutions with a small number of crossings is small compared to the number of vertices, but we do not
+Instances in this track have solutions where the number of crossings is smaller than the number of vertices, but we do not give explicit bounds.

 Submissions should be based on provably optimal algorithms, however, this is *not* a formal requirement.
 Submissions that output an